 It is essential that a minimum of 2 sessions be met in one calendar month.
 Therefore, if any lesson is missed, or needs rescheduling, it must be made up in the month for which it has been paid.
 There is a 24-hour cancellation policy in place.
 This allows another individual to accommodate that time slot.
 If 24 hours is not given or the student simply does not show, the lesson will not be made up and the fee will not be refunded.
 If my performance schedule necessitates that I need to reschedule a lesson, your convenience will be my top priority in rescheduling.

 I sell high quality handmade reeds exclusively to my private students.
-Pricing and policies for purchasing oboe and English horn reeds (as well as oboe cane) are provided below.
 The purchase of an oboe reed does not take the place of lessons.

 All reeds are prepared by hand and made from beginning to end to meet professional standards of response, stability, intonation (A-440) and tone quality.
 Since playing levels vary as well as instruments, there may be the need to try varying degrees of resistance/hardness in the finished reeds.
 It is highly recommended that new reeds be obtained at the start of a regular lesson in order to find the right fit and adjust if necessary to suit the needs of each individual student.